 What schools are responsible for

 Every school has a health and safety policy.
 Ask the school if you want to read it.
-It should contain details of what the school is responsible for (eg school trips) as well as what they should do to look after your child.
+It should contain details of what the school is responsible for (for example school trips) as well as what they should do to look after your child.

 Schools must follow the same health and safety law for indoor temperature as other workplaces.

 There is no legal limit to class size for health and safety reasons.
-To help raise standards in maintained schools, children between 5 and 7 have a maximum class size of 30.
+To help raise standards in maintained schools, children between five and seven have a maximum class size of 30.

 If something goes wrong